-The GDPR has significantly increased both the duties and the responsibilities of the DPO.
-As a consequence, he will only be able to fulfill his duties adequately if he is suitably qualified and experienced in the areas of privacy law and data protection practices.
+The GDPR has significantly increased both the duties and the responsibilities of the certified data protection officer.
+As a consequence, he will only be able to fulfill his duties adequately if he is suitably qualified and experienced in the areas of privacy law and data protection practices in Germany.

-The advantages of engaging an external DPO include
+The advantages of engaging an external data protection officer include

 A disadvantage of an external DPO is, however, that he will first have to get acquainted with the particularities and processes of the client organization.

-An organization that fails to appoint a DPO although it is legally obliged to do so is in violation of the GDPR and may face a fine of up to 10 million EUR or, in case of a company, up to 2 percent of the overall annual turnover generated worldwide in the preceding business year.
+An organization that fails to appoint a data security protection officer although it is legally obliged to do so is in violation of the GDPR and may face a fine of up to EUR 10 million or, in case of a company, up to 2 percent of the overall annual turnover generated worldwide in the preceding business year.

 As a consequence all companies, nonprofit organizations, and public bodies should check whether or not they have a duty to appoint a DPO.
 Our privacy experts will be very pleased to assist you in doing so.

-Your data protection in the hands of experts: We will be pleased to provide the external DPO for your organization or to advise and assist your corporate DPO as needed in the individual case.
+Your data protection in the hands of experts: We will be pleased to provide the external data protection officer for your organization or to advise and assist your corporate DPO as needed in the individual case.